 Why Big Brands Risk Overreaching with Trademark Bullying

 Most companies just want to keep their IP Protection tight.
 That’s fair.
 But Trademark Bullying happens when that Trademark protection turns into paranoia.
 Big brands worry that if they don’t sue everyone, their brand will lose its value or become a generic term.
-They feel they have to police every single similarity, no matter how small.
+They feel obligated to take action against every similarity, no matter how minor.

 But there’s a line.
 Trademark Bullying crosses it.
-These giants know that for a tiny startup, even the hint of a federal lawsuit is a nightmare.
+These large companies know that even the possibility of a lawsuit can create serious problems for a small startup.
 They use that fear to clear the field.
 Because they can afford the lawyers and you can’t, they try to own every word, color, or shape that looks even vaguely like theirs.

 Smart First Steps for Better Trademark Bullying Protection

-To lock in Trademark Bullying Protection, talk to a lawyer about your “trade dress.”
+To protect your trademark, speak to a lawyer about your product’s overall appearance and design.
 This is the look and feel of your brand.
 If you can prove your business operates in a totally different world than the bully, their case falls apart.
 Keep perfect records of when you first used your logo.
 That paper trail is the backbone of your IP Protection.

 Legal Responses to Hostile and Baseless IP Protection Claims